amitsaran/aws-iot/README.md

 ### Architectue
 #### ![alt text](./assets/images/iot-first-device.svg)

-Anyone can log in to his/her AWS account and create the required infrastructure for the example above.
-But I have chosen to create the infrastructure using AWS SDK for Python3.
+I have chosen to create the infrastructure using AWS SDK for Python3.

 ### Code - IOT Infrastricture